programmatordev/openweathermap-php-api/docs/02-configuration.md

 > All `HttpClientBuilder` parameters are optional.
 > If you only pass an HTTP client, an HTTP factory will still be discovered for you.

-### Plugin System
+#### Plugin System

 [HTTPlug's plugin system](https://docs.php-http.org/en/latest/plugins/index.html) is also implemented to give you full control of what happens during the request/response workflow.

-In the example below, the [RetryPlugin](https://docs.php-http.org/en/latest/plugins/retry.html) is added:
+For example, to attempt to re-send a request in case of failure (service temporarily down because of unreliable connections/servers, etc.), the [RetryPlugin](https://docs.php-http.org/en/latest/plugins/retry.html) can be added:

 ```php
 use ProgrammatorDev\OpenWeatherMap\Config;